20 Ways to Survive the Holidays With Your Health Intact

 Never skip meals

-One of the biggest mistakes you can make during the holiday season is hitting a party on an empty stomach.
+One of the biggest mistakes you can make during the holiday season is hitting up a party on an empty stomach.
 It’s hard to make healthy choices when you’re hungry, so make sure you stick to your regularly scheduled meals, no matter how great the party menu is going to be.

 It’s easy to go for a white mocha over water when it’s chilly outside, but staying hydrated is key to staying healthy through the holidays.
-Make sure that you alternate between boozy beverages and H20 – not only will it kill a potential hangover, but it’ll help you fight off any germs that come your way.
+Make sure that you alternate between boozy beverages and H20.
+Not only will it kill a potential hangover, but it’ll help you fight off any germs that come your way.